hkmandali/System-Design/README.md

  ##### Logical Clocks :
    * These are the best in this scenario where it tells us the relative ordering of events , rather than time of day (or) no of seconds elapsed.
    > Clock Readings have a confidence interval .
-   * Fencing Token: These are used in distributed writes by multiple tokens , this token increases everytime it is accessed .[MoreInfo](http://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html)
+   * Fencing Token: These are used in distributed writes by multiple tokens , this token increases everytime it is accessed .[More Info](http://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html)
    * Byzantine Generals Problem : Two nodes need to agree on a common value and where the client doesnt know the actual failure.
    * Byzantine Faults : These are something where the network / intermediates act as culprit stating that the transaction has failed eventhough it has been successful.